-The income tax return discloses information relating to the Australian Income Tax Consolidated Group whereas the annual Group Statutory Accounts discloses information for the accounting consolidated group.
-The Pact Australian Income Tax Consolidated Group is a subset of the Pact accounting consolidated group and excludes foreign entities and non-100% owned entities.
+- The income tax return discloses information relating to the Australian Income Tax Consolidated Group whereas the annual Group Statutory Accounts discloses information for the accounting consolidated group.
+The Pact Australian Income Tax Consolidated Group is a subset of the Pact accounting consolidated group and excludes foreign entities and non-100% owned entities. - The Group during the year incurred income tax losses which arose due to the Temporary Full Expensing ("TFE") rules that Pact utilised during FY21-FY23.